 Logging

 FiniAC provides multiple logging systems to help you monitor server activity, debug issues, and investigate exploits.
-Logs are stored locally in files within the FiniAC resource folder, with the exception of detection logs which are sent to the web panel.
+Server detection and event logs are sent to the web panel where they can be viewed and searched in real-time.

 FiniAC Detection Logs